 Seacliff Beach is hidden behind bushy cliffs in a quiet corner of East Lothian.
 The sand is partially met by rocks before it merges with the sea, with several pools forming as it arches around the eastern shores of Scotland.
 A narrow path affords you access to the sand, revealing a stunning view and plenty of quirky features.

 The beach is home to a tiny harbour, thought to be the smallest in the UK.
 Created in the 19th-century, it was carved out of the sandstone rock that lines this shore.
 There are two castles to be discovered.
 The 16th-century Auldhame requires a bit of digging, literally, as it's hidden in dense woodland.
 Tantallon is much more visible.
 Its tower and ruins are just north of the beach across Oxroad Bay.

-Yellowcraig Beach, East Lothian
+10. Yellowcraig Beach, near North Berwick, East Lothian

 Yellowcraig Beach sits a short distance west of North Berwick, across the Firth of Forth from Earlsferry.
 It boasts a great view of Fidra Island, the coastal outpost that Robert Louis Stevenson’s Treasure Island was based on.
 A 19th-century lighthouse marks its spot when the weather is less than clear.